“They’re poaching for pangolins, one of a kind,

 With puppets, an original musical score and a script full of poetry, rhymes and characters that remind you of the very best of Roald Dahl, Pangolin is a playful and enticing performance for family audiences.
 Pangolin has a strong and accessible message to inspire young people about the positive impact we can all have in protecting our planet and the creatures that live in it.

-Pangolin will tour venues in England in autumn 2019.
+Pangolin will tour venues in England in spring 2020.
 Created by Sheryl Hill and Jon Boustead with writing by Jon Boustead and direction by Sheryl Hill, together they developed and first performed Pangolin with a community cast at The College of Richard Collyer, Horsham.

 Pangolin created by Sheryl Hill and Jon Boustead